 School Boards Matter

 1. Improve student academic achievement.
 This is the main purpose of education.
+The equity gap between high and low performers can be narrowed with the proper policies.

 2. Create safe, positive learning environments for students and teachers.
 Common-sense approaches are required to teach disrespectful, disruptive students the proper behavior.
 Students can’t learn because teachers can’t teach in a chaotic classroom.